 Coroner Job Description Template

-We are looking to hire an organized and experienced Coroner.
-You will oversee the examination of deceased individuals within our jurisdiction, determine the cause of death of a deceased person or persons, complete death certificates, notify family members, maintain death records, and conduct inquests if a death is considered to be sudden, unnatural, or violent.
+We are looking to hire an organized and experienced coroner.
+You will oversee the examination of deceased individuals within our jurisdiction, determine the cause of death of a deceased person or persons, complete death certificates, notify family members, maintain death records, and conduct inquests if death is considered to be sudden, unnatural, or violent.
 Other duties may include supervising staff while conducting autopsies, testifying at court trials, and liaising with law enforcement.

 A successful applicant will display attention to detail, integrity, diligence, and a genuine concern for others.

 - Conduct autopsies and medico-legal examinations or supervise medical examiners responsible for performing these duties.